anioutkazharkova/di-multiplatform-lib/README.md

 You can also use this [KMM DI template](https://github.com/anioutkazharkova/kmm-di-template) to create your app with integrated DI.
 More info in [wiki](https://github.com/anioutkazharkova/kmm-di-template/wiki)

+Or you can also integrate if all by yourself.
+Just follow next steps:

-1. In case, you need to provide an access to DI library from native apps, create a class to manage registration and resolution of objects with DIContainer:
+1. First, you need to enable an access to DI library from native apps, because their is no direct access to dependencies in shared module.
+You need create a class to manage registration and resolution of objects with DIContainer.
+It should be placed in commonMain of your shared module:
 ```
 class DIManager {
     val appContainer: DIContainer by lazy { DIContainer() }